SpenceKonde/megaTinyCore/megaavr/extras/Ref_Microchip.md

   * [tinyAVR 1+series 32k parts - does NOT apply to smaller parts](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU08/ProductDocuments/Errata/ATtiny3216-17-SilConErrataClarif-DS80000887B.pdf)
   * [tinyAVR 1+series 16k parts](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU08/ProductDocuments/Errata/ATtiny1614-16-17-SilConErrataClarif-DS80000886C.pdf) - yeah, the 32k ones are at Rev. C of the die, and had no Rev B, and most of the bugs are fixed, but down on 16k, we did get a Rev. B which fixed almost nothing.
   * [tinyAVR 1-series 8k parts + 417](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU08/ProductDocuments/Errata/ATtiny417-814-816-817-SilConErrataClarif-DS80000934A.pdf) - Based on the early revision of this document, I am skeptical of it's completeness
-  * [tinyAVR 1-series 2-4k parts](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU08/ProductDocuments/Errata/ATtiny212-214-412-414-416-SilConErrataClarif-DS80000933.pdf) - Based on the early revision of this document, I am skeptical of it's completeness
+  * [tinyAVR 1-series 2-4k parts](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU08/ProductDocuments/Errata/ATtiny212-214-412-414-416-SilConErrataClarif-DS80000933.pdf) (note: this is now the latest version)
-* Less than the 1-series, but that's unsurprising since these cut so many features (and for so little cost savings), so there's just less for there to be errata in.
+* Down a bit on the 0-series.
+This is unsurprising; based on device ID's, they look to have been registered in the database later (and things do get registered some time before release, because parts that were never released leave "holes" ))
   * [tinyAVR 0-series 8-16k parts](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU08/ProductDocuments/Errata/ATtiny804-06-07-1604-06-07-SilConErrataClarif-DS80000951A.pdf) - Based on the early revision of this document, I am skeptical of it's completeness
   * [tinyAVR 0-series 2-4k parts](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU08/ProductDocuments/Errata/ATtiny202-204-402-404-406-SilConErrataClarif-DS80000956A.pdf)